-- Retention of the existing two storey building, with the following alterations and additions proposed: - Demolition of existing internal walls of the building and portions of externals walls to facilitate the installation of new openings. - Internal fit-out of the existing building to accommodate the hostel with bedrooms and associated kitchen, dining/lounge, bathroom, and storeroom facilities. - Single storey additions to the Fitzgerald Street elevation of the existing building to accommodate a courtyard and reception facilities. - A drying court and fire exit to the rear of the existing building addressing the right of way. - Provision of two on-site car parking spaces including a guest pick up/drop off area located at the front of the site, accessed from Fitzgerald Street and a staff parking bay located at the rear of the site accessed from the right of way.
-The installation of the guest pick up/drop off area will require the installation of an additional crossover to Fitzgerald Street to facilitate left-in/left-out vehicle access. - Provision of three bicycle parking spaces and e-scooter parking, located on the ground floor, internally within the building. - Landscape works incorporated into the design of the courtyard and guest pick up/drop off area.
+- Retention of the existing two storey building, with the following alterations and additions proposed: - Demolition of existing internal walls of the building and portions of externals walls to facilitate the installation of new openings. - Internal fit-out of the existing building to accommodate the hostel with bedrooms and associated kitchen, dining/lounge, bathroom, and storeroom facilities. - Single storey additions to the Fitzgerald Street elevation of the existing building to accommodate a courtyard and reception facilities. - o A drying court and fire exit to the rear of the existing building addressing the right of way. - Provision of two on-site car parking spaces including a guest pick up/drop off area located at the front of the site, accessed from Fitzgerald Street and a staff parking bay located at the rear of the site accessed from the right of way.
+The installation of the guest pick up/drop off area will require the installation of an additional crossover to Fitzgerald Street to facilitate left-in/left-out vehicle access. - Provision of three bicycle parking spaces and e-scooter parking, located on the ground floor, internally within the building. - Landscape works incorporated into the design of the courtyard and guest pick up/drop off area. - Provision of an acoustic wall located forward of the building along the northern lot boundary.